Find answers to common questions about PDF authenticity checking.

 Files exceeding this limit will be rejected with an error message.
 If you need to check larger PDF files, consider splitting them into smaller documents or compressing the PDF before upload.

-HTPBE analyzes four layers of evidence: metadata (creation and modification timestamps, creator/producer applications), file structure (incremental update sections, cross-reference tables), digital signatures (presence, validity, post-signature modifications), and embedded content (JavaScript, hidden file attachments).
+HTPBE? analyzes four layers of evidence: metadata (creation and modification timestamps, creator/producer applications), file structure (incremental update sections, cross-reference tables), digital signatures (presence, validity, post-signature modifications), and embedded content (JavaScript, hidden file attachments).

-What you see is one of three results: Intact (no modification detected), Modified (modification detected), or Cannot Verify (the PDF was created with consumer software such as Microsoft Word, LibreOffice, or a print-to-PDF driver).
+What you see is one of three results: Intact (no modification detected), Modified (modification detected), or Cannot Determine (the PDF was created with consumer software such as Microsoft Word, LibreOffice, or a print-to-PDF driver).
 The detailed metadata and findings on the result page explain the reasoning behind each outcome.

 Our PDF modification detection system can identify most common types of PDF alterations including: